Archdiocese of Strasbourg: Restoration

 In 1871 the bulk of the diocese became part of German Empire, while small fringes remained with France.
 On 10 July 1874 Strasbourg diocese, with its diocesan ambit reconfined to the borders of then German Alsace, gaining territory from the Diocese of Saint-Dié, and losing territory to the Metropolitan Archdiocese of Besançon, and it became an exempt diocese, immediately subject to the Holy See instead of part of any ecclesiastical province.
 When the 1905 French law on the Separation of the Churches and the State was enacted, doing away with public-law religious corporations, this did not apply to the Strasbourg diocese which was then within Germany.

 After World War I, Alsace along with the diocese was returned to France, but the status from the concordat has been preserved as part of the Local law in Alsace-Moselle.

+This maintenance of the Concordat gives to the Catholic cult in Alsace-Moselle a totally different status from the rest of France since the 1905 French law separating the State from the church in all the rest of the country.
+One of the key differences is that the French State participates to the nomination of the archbishops and pays "a decent salary" for the bishops and the clergymen in Alsace-Moselle.
+The officially recognized religious cults in this Concordat also include Protestantism and Judaism on top of Catholicism.

 The diocese was elevated to Archdiocese of Strasbourg on 1 June 1988 by Pope John Paul II.
 The diocese is not subject to a metropolitan of an ecclesiastical province, but remains directly dependent upon the Holy See.
 The bishop of this see is appointed by the French president according to the Concordat of 1801.
 The concordat further provides for the clergy to be paid by the government and Catholic pupils in public schools can receive religious instruction according to archdiocesan guidelines.